-Eligible claimants who fail to submit a certified statement and pay ESA liability and late payment penalty in full by October 15 via MTO or e-file are subject to rescission of their eligible manufacturing personal property tax exemption.
+Eligible claimants who fail to submit a certified statement and pay ESA liability and late payment penalty in full by April 15th of the year immediately following the assessment year via MTO or e-file are subject to rescission of their eligible manufacturing personal property tax exemption.
 Should the eligible manufacturing personal property tax exemption be rescinded on property subject to an extended IFT or extended PA 328 exemption, the extended IFT or PA 328 exemption will be rescinded by the State Tax Commission.